 The second website was one of the first times I decided to code using javascript outside of my classwork.
 I followed a YouTube tutorial by Chris Courses and learned many concepts, such as how to use a canvas and how to use sprite sheets, which I found absolutely fascinating.
 I've always enjoyed video games, and learning how many of my old online favorites likely work behind the scenes has been a great joy.
 I plan to do more of his tutorials in the future.

-Both of these projects were done during my Web Design class (Taught by Susan Metoxen).
+This project was done during my Web Design class (Taught by Susan Metoxen).
 Though I enjoy the more complex coding found with hard HTML and JavaScript, it was interesting to learn how a lot of business and simple websites are made as well as some more design forward concepts, and I will continue my learning in this area.